 Assault, Threats, and Interpersonal Harm Defense Lawyers

-Simple assault charges are usually a misdemeanor, however you could also potentially face a severe variation on the charges.
-Aggravated assault charge types in particular are very similar to assault: they normally requires that the alleged offender was trying to cause 'serious' harm rather than general harm.
-Closely related is assault with a deadly weapon: Assault using a non-firearm weapon.
+While simple assault charges are harsh in and of themselves, the line can be fuzzy between simple assault and some of it's more serious versions.
+Aggravated assault types of charges stem from attempts to cause serious harm, rather than just harm in general.
+Closely related is assault with a deadly weapon: Assault using a weapon other than a gun.
 These variations aren't literally written into California law, but instead are used to describe specific types of "assault" charges

-Here are some other related violent crimes charges our attorneys defend in Culver City, CA,:
+Our lawyers also defend the following violent crimes charges in Culver City, CA,:

-- False Imprisonment: This occurs when one person wrongfully restrains or confines another, and while it might seem like a stretch, it could be as little as grabbing someone's arm (if they are attempting to leave).
+- False Imprisonment: False imprisonment occcurs when one person confines another to a space against their will, and while it might seem like a stretch, it could be as little as grabbing someone's arm (if they are attempting to leave).

-- Kidnapping: Kidnapping is different from false imprisonment because it involves forcibly moving a person from one location to another.
+- Kidnapping: Kidnapping consists of taking a person from one location to another against their will.

-- Human Trafficking: Human Trafficking is similar to kidnapping or false imprisonment, but is done for specific, extra grim purposes like forced labor or sex.
+- Human Trafficking: Human Trafficking is similar to kidnapping or false imprisonment, but is done for specific, extra grim reasons like forced labor or sex.

 - Stalking: California defines stalking as repeatedly following or harassing another person, and making a related credible threat.